Himalayan Index Page

 With the yellow backing still on, it all slithered around a bit and after only 120 miles the butt was sore, but I can definitely see the potential in raising the seat height.
 And I do wonder if the old lambswool pad makes things worse.

 Cool Covers sent me one of their durable aerated mesh seat covers to try.
 Like wool, the idea is that air circulation reduces heat and improves comfort, but with bike saddles, one man’s fur-lined throne is another man’s agony.
 Luckily, the Cool Cover just stretched over the two racing pads now glued to each other and the stock seat.
 The back edge of the top pad was crudely trimmed to level it off.
-In the picture below the seat looks like it’s sloping forward – not good – but it’s actually the taught cover over an air gap.
+In the picture below the seat looks like it’s sloping forward – not good – but it’s actually the taut cover over an air gap.
 The foam below is more level than it looks.

 Let’s hope it makes a difference but bike saddles are usually more miss than hit.
 Seat foam apart, the combination of seating position, bars, footrests and the presence of a screen all have an influence, but it’s also down to tank range – in other words how long you sit riding uninterrupted.
 My CRF250L should have been the usual agony, but because I could only do 120 miles before reaching for the fuel can, the 5 minutes it took to do that rejuvenated the cheeks.
 One of the worst saddles ever was the BMW F650GS, probably because it easily did 200 miles between fill ups.
 One of the best was my GS500R Overlander.
 I never worked out why.